-The defence arguments were successful, and both the stop and the search of MHA were found to be outside of police powers.
+Our lawyers were successful, and both the stop and the search of Max were found to be outside of police powers.